2018 anti-Muslim riots in Sri Lanka: Response

-Ampara
+Paranoia over 'sterilization pills'

-Obstetricians and gynaecologists denied that pills can cause permanent sterility and stressed the need of surgical procedures such as vasectomy on males and tubal ligation surgery on females to cause permanent sterility.
+Obstetricians and gynaecologists denied that pills can cause permanent sterility and stressed the need for surgical procedures such as vasectomy on males and tubal ligation surgery on females to cause permanent sterility.
 Director General of Health Services Dr. Anil Jasinghe also released a statement denying the existence of a method to sterilize a person through pills.
-Sri Lankan lecturer Dr. Mohamed Najimudeen from Melaka Manipal Medical College in Malaysia has also offered a prize of Rs.
-1,000,000 to anyone able to prove sterilization medicines are being added to clothes or food in the country by various individuals.
-Health minister Rajitha Senaratne also claimed that there are no such medicines ever discovered to sterilize a male.
+Sri Lankan lecturer Dr. Mohamed Najimudeen from Melaka Manipal Medical College in Malaysia has also offered a prize of 1,000,000 LKR to anyone able to prove sterilization medicines are being added to clothes or food in the country by various individuals.
+Health Minister Rajitha Senaratne also claimed that there are no such medicines ever discovered to sterilize a male.

-Dr. Razia Pendse, the World Health Organization representative in Sri Lanka issued a state claiming, "There is no medication or 'pills' currently known or available that can permanently make a human being sterile.
+Dr. Razia Pendse, the World Health Organization representative in Sri Lanka issued a statement claiming, "There is no medication or 'pills' currently known or available that can permanently make a human being sterile.
 The information on the use of an 'infertility pill' or 'sterilization pill' mixed with food is baseless with no scientific evidence".
 United Nations Population Fund Sri Lanka Representative Ritsu Nacken in her statement noted that the incidents show the lack of access to accurate reproductive health information in Sri Lanka.

-Sociologists and senior lecturers at University of Sri Jayewardenepura's Department of Sociology and Anthropology, Dr. Praneeth Abeysundara and B.A.
-Tennyson Perera, called for authorities and media to create awareness and dialogues among community leaders and clerics to counter such paranoia.
+Sociologists and senior lecturers at the University of Sri Jayewardenepura's Department of Sociology and Anthropology, Dr. Praneeth Abeysundara and B.A.
+Tennyson Perera, called for authorities and media to create awareness and dialogue among community leaders and clerics to counter such paranoia.

-On 8 March, the country's Government Analyst's Office confirmed the contents of particles alleged to be infertility/sterilization tablets were carbohydrate-based clumps of flour.
+On 8 March, the Department of Government Analyst confirmed the contents of particles alleged to be infertility/sterilization tablets were carbohydrate-based clumps of flour.